Talking With Your Child About Sex

 In middle school and high school

 As children enter their teen years, they begin to have more interest in dating, and many become sexually intimate with a partner.
-Almost half of adolescents will have had sexual intercourse by 10th grade.
-And by 12th grade, a little more than half have had sexual intercourse.footnote 1 Teens face a lot of peer pressure to have sex.
-So if your teen is not ready to have sex, he or she may feel left out.
-Help your teen understand that many teens decide to wait to have sex.
+A little over half of high school students report having sexual intercourse by the time they're in 12th grade.footnote 1 Teens face a lot of peer pressure to have sex.
+If your teen doesn't want to have sex, giving them the facts about sex can help them feel more confident in their choice to wait.

 Talking about STIs and pregnancy